whitefusionhq/esbuild-plugin-html-modules/README.md

 })
 ```

+## Transforming Styles

-If you define `extractGlobalStyles: true`, then any `template` tag featuring a `global-style` attribute containing a `style` tag will have those styles extracted out of there and included in esbuild's CSS bundle output.
+If you define `extractGlobalStyles: true`, then any `style` tag featuring a `scope="global"` attribute will have those styles extracted out of there and included in esbuild's CSS bundle output.

+If you define `extractScopedStyles: true`, then any `style` tag featuring a `scope="tag-name-here"` attribute will have those styles extracted out, transformed so that selectors such as `:host` are replaced by the scoped tag name, and included in esbuild's CSS bundle output.
+This is to facilitate shadow DOM-like styling for custom elements which use light DOM only.
+Note that these transformations are provided by the [enhance-style-transform](https://github.com/enhance-dev/enhance-style-transform) package.
+[Additional documentation is available here.](https://github.com/enhance-dev/enhance-style-transform#ssr-transformations)

-If you define a `transformStyles` function, then any regular style tag contained within your HTML (and not in a `<template global-style>` tag) will have its contents transformed by the function.
-Above you can see this done using PostCSS, but you can could another processor such as Sass if you prefer.
+If you define a `transformLocalStyles` function, then any local style tag contained within your HTML (not explicitly scoped) will have its contents transformed by the function.
+Above you can see this done using PostCSS, but you could use another processor such as Sass if you prefer.
+This is useful for style tags which get included in shadow DOM templates (and you wouldn't want to include those styles in the CSS bundle).

 ## Testing